 Even if you do not intend to build the project, the C++ and QML code models need a Qt version and compiler to offer code completion.
 To specify them, select the Preferences link, or select Edit > Preferences > Kits.

 Qt for Python projects rely on the language server client for code completion, highlighting, and other useful features.

 If you have built the project before, Qt Creator can use the existing build configuration to make the exact same build available to you.
-To import a build, specify a directory in the Import Build From section and select Import.
+To import a build, specify a directory in the Import Build From section of the Configure Project tab and select Import.